 Hudo Dance: The ‘Hudo’ is a dance of courtship.
 Young men and women line up, dressed in their colourful fine clothes, with men in one row and women facing them in another.
 This energetic dance has particular steps accompanied by clapping.

 Ghado Dance: ‘Ghado’ dance moves in a circle, accompanied by songs about everyday life.

 Lavani Dance: ‘Lavani’ dance is presented for male audiences.
 The ‘Lavani’ dance deal with varied topics, like politics, religion, and society.
 The series of dialogue would exchange with entertaining dance.
 The dialogues no longer deal with present day situations and the performances use older compositions.

 Lezim Dance: ‘Lezim’ dance is presented during the ‘Ganesh Chaturthi’ festival.
 The activities of ‘Lezim’ dance look like movements of martial art in source.
 A variety of formations are created in the dance.
 Sometimes this dance is accompanied by a ‘dhol’ (drum).

 Koli Dance: ‘Koli’, or ‘Kolyacha Naach’ is general in the coastal regions of Maharashtra and is named for fisherman, as well as the ‘Koli’ community of fisher folk who execute the dance.
 It is performed by men and women in pairs.

-Tarpa Dance: The tribals of Dadra and Nagar Haveli have their dance form of "Tarpa" and the manifestation becomes even more enticing during moonlit nights and continues past midnight and is indeed the specific dance of the region.
+Tarpa Dance: The tribals of Dadra and Nagar Haveli have their dance form "Tarpa" and the expression of the dance becomes even more appealing during moonlit nights and continues to midnight and is definitely the specific dance of the region.